elexis/elexis-3-base/bundles/ch.elexis.labororder.lg1_medicalvalues/readme.md

 The plugin can be used in Elexis on the Laboratory view if a patient and a corresponding encounter are selected.
 The button simply shows the LG1 logo.
 ![img.png](docs/docsPluginLocation.png)

+To trigger the order creation via the button, a patient and an encounter must be selected.

 After clicking the button, the systems standard browser will open a new tab with the LG1 order entry system (maybe login is required first).
 If logged in, an empty order will be created with the transmitted patient, coverage and encounter data.